 Under local, state and federal laws, property owners have an obligation to keep their buildings and land safe for authorized visitors and businesses.
 When a property owner fails in their “duty of care” to provide a reasonable expectation of responsibility, innocent people can suffer personal injuries.
-If you or a loved one were injured due to another’s negligence, the best course of action for recovering what may be owed to you is to contact one of the skilled personal injury lawyers at McEldrew Young Purtell.
+If you or a loved one were injured due to another’s negligence, the best course of action for recovering what may be owed to you is to contact one of the skilled personal injury lawyers at McEldrew Young Purtell Merritt.

 What is Premises Liability?

 In personal injury law, premises liability cases deal with incidents caused by an unsafe or defective condition on someone’s property.

 Premises liability cases depend on two factors — the negligence of the owner and/or renter of the space where the injury occurred, and a lack of fault in the plaintiff.
 Proprietors, landlords and homeowners have a duty to keep their property free from serious hazards.
 If they fail to do so and someone gets hurt while exercising reasonable diligence, the site operator may be held responsible.

 With over $200 million recovered for personal injury clients in McEldrew Young Purtell Merritt’s 30 years handling premises liability claims, our law firm has seen every type of situation that can come up.
 We handle premises liability claims involving the following:

 - Amusement park and recreational accidents: Companies that do business by selling thrills sometimes neglect safety in the process — the law protects expectations of safety.

 - Collapses: When a seemingly sound structure collapses during normal use, this may be considered premises liability.